Jaggwagg/frozen-apocalypse-mod/README.md

 ## Premise
 Have you ever wanted to freeze your Minecraft world, turning it into a frozen wasteland.
 Is Minecraft too easy for you or do you just want a reason to make an awesome underground base?
 If so, this mod is for you!

-Each day, your world will quickly turn into a frozen, apocalyptic wasteland as the sun moves further away.
+Each day, your world will quickly turn into a frozen, apocalyptic wasteland as the sun moves further away!

 ## Apocalypse
 <details>